Adrian1998-java/RamdomNumberGenerator/README.md

-# RamdomNumberGenerator
+# Random Number Generator
- Create a list of numbers putting a maximun and an amount
+ Create a list of random numbers.
+Just introduce a max value (The top number) and the amount of results you want.

 ## Interface :